ktrinkle/geek_off_angular/README.md

 # Authentication

-Current: Logins are handled via the standard Microsoft Authentication Library (MSAL).
-Logins are restricted to the Geekoff active directory - contact Kevin Trinkle to obtain a login.

-Future: There are two paths to be followed:
+There are two paths to be followed:
 1. Contestant login will be handled via QR code.
 1. Admin login will be handled via home grown code, or possibly MSAL...?
 Need to ponder this.

 # Automated tests

-Automated testing is not enforced or required.
+Unit tests are required on .NET code.
+Angular code testing is pending implementation.

 # Work to be completed